DanyCSantana/image-file-checker/README.md

-# Automated Resize and Crop of Unlimited Entertainment Images: Posters and Stills
+# Automated Image Resizing and Cropping Suite for Entertainment Media

-This repository contains the Jupyter Notebook **`resize_and_crop_images.ipynb`**, a script developed to automate the resizing and cropping of images for entertainment systems — or any other project that requires multiple standardized image formats.

-Other image-related scripts may be added to this directory in the future.
+This repository contains a suite of automated scripts designed to resize and crop images, primarily aimed at optimizing workflows for entertainment media such as posters and still images.
+It is ideal for professionals handling large volumes of images, saving time while ensuring consistent quality.
+(Jupyter Notebook **`resize_and_crop_images.ipynb`**)

 ---